mskcc/nf-fastq-plus/README.md

 * `DEMUX_LOG_FILE`: All demultiplexing commands are logged here

 ### Testing
-Build the dockerfile from the root
+Docker Container Actions run our integration tests on GitHub.
+To test changes, please build the dockerfile from the root and verify no errors are generated from the `samplesheet_stats_main_test_hwg.sh` and `cellranger_demux_stats.sh` scripts.
 ```
 docker image build -t nf-fastq-plus-playground .